-AIM-quoted Victoria Oil & Gas Plc (“VOG” or “the Company”) has pioneered the monetisation of onshore gas in Cameroon from its 60% owned Logbaba gas and condensate project and created a profitable business less than five years from spudding the first wells.
-Through the Company’s wholly-owned subsidiary and operator of the project, Gaz du Cameroun S.A. (“GDC”), a 35km gas distribution pipeline network has been built feeding gas to a range of industrial customers situated in Douala, the gateway port city to Central Africa.
+AIM-quoted Victoria Oil & Gas Plc (“VOG” or “the Company”) has pioneered the monetisation of onshore gas in Cameroon from its 57% owned Logbaba gas and condensate project.
+Through the Company’s wholly-owned subsidiary and operator of the project, Gaz du Cameroun S.A. (“GDC”), a 50km gas distribution pipeline network has been built feeding gas to a range of industrial customers situated in Douala, the gateway port city to Central Africa.
 GDC delivered 3,684mmscf in the year to 31 December 2017 (3,566mmscf to customers in the year to 31 December 2016) and is able to set prices on a purely commercial basis with no restrictions on sales set by Government.
-The Logbaba gas and condensate project is an example of profitable onshore gas monetisation in Sub-Saharan Africa, with energy provision clearly aligned with national interests.
+The Logbaba gas and condensate project is an example of onshore gas monetisation in Sub-Saharan Africa, with energy provision clearly aligned with national interests.

 GDC estimates demand for gas in Cameroon for thermal and power generation to be in excess of 150mmscf/d.
 GDC is currently providing clean, reliable gas to major industrial customers such as Castel Group, Guinness, Dangote and the key power provider, ENEO Cameroon S.A. (“ENEO”), which provides over 50MW of power to the Douala grid.
 ENEO alone requires an additional 50 to 80MW of power per year for the next five years.